Renault R24: Racing history

-Livery
+Sponsorship and livery

 The livery was completely different from the previous two seasons with removal of the dark blue accent on the engine cover whereas the rear wing was previously white.
 The season saw Renault receive new sponsorship from Telefónica and i-Mode while Hanjin was retained for a second year.

-Renault used the 'Mild Seven' logos, except at the Canadian, French and British Grands Prix, where they were replaced with their number and driver names.
+Renault used the 'Mild Seven' logos, except at the Canadian, French and British Grands Prix, where they were replaced with their number and driver names and all team members replaced it with on their clothing the text "Team Spirit".

 Use in Top Gear

 The R24 was "loaned" to The Stig for an episode of Top Gear.
 Renault claimed it would go around the Top Gear test track in less than one minute; the R24 got around in 59.0 seconds, being the fastest any car had gone around the track, whether it was on the show or not.
 It was later revealed by Renault that the R24 was driven not by the regular Stig, but rather their test driver Heikki Kovalainen, disguised as the Stig.
 The record would still remain unbeaten for 21 years until the McMurtry Spéirling broke the record by 3.1 seconds, getting a 55.9 second lap on the board.